-Lake County -- and its metro area partner, Kenosha County, WI -- slides right into the penultimate spot of our top five.
-With 330 dentists, it employs the most among our top 10 cities but still pales in comparison to the usual suspects: Los Angeles (2,770), Chicago (2,290) and Washington, D.C., (1,960).
-Fifty miles south of Lake County sits the University of Illinois at Chicago's College of Dentistry, one of the country's more respected schools.
+Lake County — along with its metro area partner, Kenosha County, WI — slid right into fourth place.
+With 330 dentists, it employed the most dentists among our top 10 cities — though still only a fraction of the usual suspects: Los Angeles (2,770), Chicago (2,290) and Washington, D.C., (1,960).
+Fifty miles south of Lake County sits the University of Illinois at Chicago's College of Dentistry, one of the country's highly-respected schools.

 Statistical region includes Kenosha County, WI